 Students who have work experience in a field of learning included as a course in the academic curriculum should contact the Vice President of Student Services for an individual appraisal.
 Credit may be granted by the Vice President in consultation with the academic committee after a careful review of appropriate documentation.
 Denial of an application may be appealed to the Vice President of Academics.
-The work experience must be equivalent to a college level of learning and demonstrate a balance between theory and practice.
+The experiential learning must be equivalent to a college level of learning and demonstrate a balance between theory and practice.
 The credit must relate directly to the student's degree program.
-The granting of credit for work experience occurs only when the student is fully enrolled and has completed residence requirements.
-An administrative fee of \$30.00 will be required to process any credit given for work experience.
-No more than 3 units of credit may be granted for work experience.
-Credit for Work Experience will appear on the student's transcript as a Pass/Fail course with a course number of XXXCWE, where "XXX" represents either 2 or 3 letters representing the academic discipline to which the experience relates (e.g., BSCWE = Credit for Work Experience in Biblical Studies).
+The granting of credit for experiential learning occurs only when the student is fully enrolled and has completed residence requirements.
+An administrative fee of \$30.00 will be required to process any credit given for experiential learning.
+No more than 3 units of credit may be granted for experiential learning.
+Credit for experiential learning will appear on the student's transcript as a Pass/Fail course with a course number of XXXCPE, where "XXX" represents either 2 or 3 letters representing the academic discipline to which the experience relates (e.g., BSCPE = Credit for experiential learning in Biblical Studies).